Overview

 Task Definition

-• Visual scene input from multiple cameras
+• Visual scene input from permitted nuScenes cameras

 • Historical trajectory information (past 2 seconds)